Richie Sanders

-Richard Sanders (born August 6, 1963) is an American politician who served in the Kentucky House of Representatives from the 19th district from 1991 to 1996 and in the Kentucky Senate from the 9th district from 1996 to 2009.
+Richard A. Sanders (born August 6, 1963) is an American politician who served in the Kentucky House of Representatives from the 19th district from 1991 to 1996 and in the Kentucky Senate from the 9th district from 1996 to 2009.

 Sanders was first elected to the house in 1990 after defeating incumbent representative Ronny Layman in the Republican primary election.
 He served in the house until winning a special election to Kentucky Senate in June 1996.
 He did not seek reelection in 2008.